-The union for Australia’s freelance dancers, dance teachers, and choreographers.
+The union for Australia’s dancers, dance teachers, and choreographers.

 Working towards fair pay, safe work, and respect.